lindaxeva/datablix/README.md

 python3 datablix.py sample_data.csv
 ```

-The `sample_data.csv` that comes with it has a few old dates and a few
+The `sample_data.csv` that comes with the tool has a few old dates and a few
 mismatched spellings planted on purpose, like a tiny crime scene, so you can
 watch Datablix solve it on your very first run.